Wander Monet’s gardens and more in Giverny, France

 Monet created two distinct gardens:

-Monet is most famous for his large paintings of his water garden, but he loved and painted both gardens.
+Monet is most well-known for his large paintings of the water garden, but he loved and painted both gardens.

 The Clos Normand